samcat437/Milestone-3/README.md

 ### Review Page

 1. As a visiting user, I would like to view previous reviews submitted into the database.
 2. As a visiting user, I would like to be able to add a review.
+3. As a visiting user, I would like to be able to edit or delete a review.

 ### Write a Review Page